-Therapeutic potential of mycolactone surrogates
+Therapeutic potential of mycolactone and synthetic surrogates

 Biomarkers of Buruli ulcer disease